 edit (12/06//2021): Strava has been added to export options.

 At full blast (everything to the max with exception of the always-on display) I was getting about 5 days of use on a single charge.
 With Amazfit GTR I got almost twice as much and about 25 days when I set policies to save up power here and there.
 It’s not a terrible battery life, but at this point, I’m spoiled by what my previous wearable could do.

 I’m honestly split.
 The lack of NFC and storage for music are big misses in my opinion.
 With shorter battery life and limited watch faces *(that I like) Xiaomi Mi Watch doesn’t feel like an upgrade.
 On the other hand, it’s much cheaper than Amazfit GTR on launch and comes with nice improvements that I would feel lost without on another watch.
 If you can get it on sale – go for it, at full price, I think Xiaomi is asking for a little too much.
+Alternatively, you can try Mi Band 6 (review) instead and see how you like it.
 What do you think?
 Let me know in this Reddit thread.